Attend a Marriage Retreat in Hermanus, Western Cape, South Africa.*

 Gratitude is my currency.

 Travel down from Johannesburg, Pretoria or Durban.
 Drive over from Cape Town.
-Take a luxury train from Pretoria to Cape Town.
 Take the exotic trek from Europe or the USA.
 However you make it, come to South Africa's beautiful Hermanus in Western Cape and watch the Southern Right Whale (before Mid-December!) and enjoy our Blue Flag beaches.

 Full of quaint boutiques, markets and galleries, the town is a scenic 90 minute drive from Cape Town.
 Hermanus is surrounded by geographic beauty – the Atlantic Ocean, endless beaches and undulating mountains.